Azure Azure Arc Azure PowerShell Hybrid Cloud

 Register-AzResourceProvider -ProviderNamespace Microsoft.GuestConfiguration | Out-Null

-Write-Host ($writeEmptyLine + "# All required resource providers for Azure Arc-enabled servers are currently registering or already registerd" + $writeSeperatorSpaces + $currentTime)`
+Write-Host ($writeEmptyLine + "# All required resource providers for Azure Arc-enabled servers are currently registering or already registered" + $writeSeperatorSpaces + $currentTime)`

 -foregroundcolor $foregroundColor2 $writeEmptyLine

-Write-Host ($writeEmptyLine + "# All required resource providers for Azure Arc-enabled data services are currently registering or already registerd" + $writeSeperatorSpaces + $currentTime)`
+Write-Host ($writeEmptyLine + "# Error registering resource providers for Azure Arc-enabled servers: $_" + $writeSeperatorSpaces + $currentTime)`

 ## Register required Azure resource providers for Azure Arc-enabled Kubernetes, if not already registered.
 Registration may take up to 10 minutes